jamescherti/minimal-emacs.d/README.md

 ### Efficient template expansion with snippets

 The [yasnippet](https://github.com/joaotavora/yasnippet) package provides a template system that enhances text editing by enabling users to define and use snippets, which are predefined templates of code or text.
-When a user types a short abbreviation, YASnippet automatically expands it into a full template, which can include placeholders, fields, and dynamic content.
-This reduces repetitive typing and helps maintain consistency in coding or writing.
+The user triggers snippet expansion by pressing the Tab key after typing an abbreviation, such as `if`.
+Upon pressing Tab, YASnippet replaces the abbreviation with the corresponding full template, allowing the user to fill in placeholders or fields within the expanded snippet.

 The [yasnippet-snippets](https://github.com/AndreaCrotti/yasnippet-snippets) package with a comprehensive collection of bundled templates for numerous programming and markup languages, including C, C++, C#, Perl, Python, Ruby, SQL, LaTeX, HTML, CSS...